ramhiser/datamicroarray/README.md

 # datamicroarray

 The R package `datamicroarray` provides a collection of scripts to download, process, and load small-sample, high-dimensional microarray data sets.
-For each data set, we include a small set of scripts that automatically download, clean, and save the data set
+For each data set, we include a small set of scripts that automatically download, clean, and save the data set.

 ## Data Sets